lltfm/openness/works/saltem_hoc/README.md

 is a subtle demonstration to users that it understands the difference between what is real and what is speculative.
 If the "at least this" portion of the response ever contained a false fact confabulation then it would render all the speculations suspect to the user.
-This is why Openness GPT is instructed to start with something concrete and simple that it knows all people experience in their daily lives and then speculate from there.
-This minimizes the risk it will confabulate an "at least this" that contains a false fact confabulation.
+The Saltem Hoc method starts with something concrete and simple that all people experience in their daily lives and then speculates from there, a good teaching strategy, but which for the LLM also minimizes the risk it will confabulate an "at least this" that contains a false fact confabulation.

 Openness GPT is instructed to not present itself as an authority to users but merely a guide, one who knows it might be wrong, and if questioned, will readily